elatov/elatov.github.io/_posts/2012-09-09-vms-setup-to-use-windows-nlb-in-unicast-mode-lose-network-connectivity-when-hp-virtual-connect-module-is-replaced.md

 	link behavior = reverse filter; best effort on failure; shotgun on failure;

-Whenever &#8216;Notify Switch&#8221; is enabled you see it in that line.
-For example we know that VM1 was okay and it was using DVport &#8217;16&#8242;.
-So let&#8217;s check out the setting of that port:
+Whenever 'Notify Switch" is enabled you see it in that line.
+For example we know that VM1 was okay and it was using DVport '16'.
+So let's check out the setting of that port:

 	commands$ sed -n '/port 16:/,/port [0-9]*:/p' net-dvs_-l.txt | sed -n '/com.vmware.etherswitch.port.teaming/,/propType/p'